 “Someone asked me when I fell for Spencer.
 I can’t remember.
 It was right away.
 We started our first picture together and I knew right away that I found him irresistible.
 Just exactly that, irresistible.”

-The chemistry between the two stars was palpable, and it was exciting for observers on set to watch the real life romance of Spencer Tracy and Katharine Hepburn unfold.
+The chemistry between the two stars was palpable.
+It was exciting for observers on set to watch the real life romance of Spencer Tracy and Katharine Hepburn unfold.
 It was also extremely good for the picture.
 As Ring Lardner, Jr. noted, their real-life attraction translated to the screen, bringing the romance of Tess Harding and Sam Craig to life in ways that even the best of acting could not.

 An Unlikely Pair

-But as George Stevens quickly noticed, because of these great differences, Kate and Spencer balanced each other, both onscreen and off:
+But as George Stevens quickly noticed, it was because of these great differences that Kate and Spencer balanced each other, both onscreen and off:

 “Spence’s reaction to her was a total, pleasant, but glacial put down of her extreme effusiveness.
 He just didn’t get disturbed about doing things immediately; she wanted to do a hundred and one things at once; he was never in a hurry.
 She ‘worried the bone’; he just took it and padded off with it.
 Slowly.”